Sharp Toothache: A Guide For Pain Management

 A sharp toothache is typically where a dental emergency begins.
 Sometimes it may start out as a minor dull ache.
-Throughout the day, however, it can go from 1-10 on the pain scale.
+Throughout the day, however, it can go vary from 1-10 on the pain scale.
 A toothache is probably one of the most common dental emergencies that we see at Lincoln Family Dentistry.
 Before diving into them more, it is important to note that toothaches are almost always preventable.
-Using proper oral hygiene techniques and seeing your dentist regularly will prevent cavities.
+Using proper oral hygiene techniques and seeing your dentist in Lincoln, NE regularly will prevent cavities.

 What causes a toothache?

 While a cavity is not always the reason for a toothache, it is usually the main cause.
 As we consume foods and drinks throughout our day, plaque builds up on our teeth.
 The bacteria in plaque react with sugars which turn into an acid.
 This acid eats away at the enamel of the teeth.
 When this surpasses the enamel and gets into the next layer, the dentin, you have a cavity in need of repair.
 However, it still should not hurt at this point.
-When bacterium gets into the live part of the tooth, the pulp, you will typically get a toothache.
+When bacteria gets into the live part of the tooth, the pulp, you will typically get a toothache.

 As the enamel erodes, you may have a small cavity that, if gone unnoticed, can progress deeper into the tooth causing damage and eventually a fair amount of discomfort.
 When a cavity reaches the pulp, the tooth can become infected quickly causing an abscess.
 Sometimes this is visible on your gums near the tooth (often described as a “bubble” on the gum or roof of the mouth), but other times it is only visible via an x-ray which will reveal an abscess typically near the root of the tooth.
 Once this occurs, an emergency dental visit is in your near future as a tooth infection can case a great deal of discomfort.

 What can you do for your sharp toothache?